feathersjs/feathers/docs/api/schema/typebox.md

 ##### `additionalProperties`

 Specifies if keys other than the ones specified in the schema are allowed to be present in the object.

+If you omit this option, TypeBox does not emit `additionalProperties` in the schema.
+Ajv then follows the JSON Schema default and **allows** unknown keys.
+For any object that validates external input (especially [query schemas](#query-schemas)), set `additionalProperties: false` explicitly unless you intentionally want open objects.

 ##### `maxProperties`